-5. Case Report and Literature Reviews are descriptions of a case or small number of cases revealing a previously undocumented disease process, a unique unreported manifestation or treatment of a known disease process, unique unreported complications of treatment regimens or novel and important insights into a condition's pathogenesis, presentation, and/or management.
-The journal’s policy is to accept case reports only if accompanied by a review of the literature on the related topic.
+5. Case Report and Literature Reviewsare descriptions of a case or small number of cases revealing a previously undocumented disease process, a unique unreported manifestation or treatment of a known disease process, unique unreported complications of treatment regimens or novel and important insights into a condition's pathogenesis, presentation, and/or management.
+The journal’s policy is to accept case reports only if it is accompanied by a review of the literature on the related topic.
 They should include an adequate number of images and figures.

-7. Letters to the Editor may be submitted in response to work that has been published in the Journal.
+8. Letters to the Editor may be submitted in response to work that has been published in the Journal.
 Letters should be short commentaries related to specific points of agreement or disagreement with the published work.
-Letters should be no longer than 500 words with no more than five complete references, and may not include any figures or tables.

 Note on Prior Publication